zachmccabe/briars/docs/notes.md

 The idea is to divide information and interfaces down into their most basic pieces, and build out from those elements.
 See this article at [A List Apart] for more.

 For Briars, the atomic unit is defined as a diary entry -- a picture and any notes I'll need for caption writing.
+It's not so different from the classic image-plus-caption structure familiar to photojournalists.

-I hoped structuring my story this way would let me:
+What's new (to me) is how these units flow and scale.
+Structuring the story this way lets me:

 - Jump between social media platforms.
 - Switch between languages, i.e. Chinese and English.
-- Scale the project up over time.
+- Scale up the project over time.

 All the other stuff I use is grouped into separate structures, e.g.: